Somebody's Problem

 "Somebody's Problem" is a song recorded by American country music singer Morgan Wallen.
-It was released on November 20, 2020 from his second studio album Dangerous: The Double Album.
+It was released on November 20, 2020, from his second studio album Dangerous: The Double Album.
 The song was co-written by Wallen, Ernest Keith Smith, Jacob Durrett and Rodney Clawson, and produced by Joey Moi.

 Background

 "Somebody's Problem" started with Wallen spotting a Southern woman.
 He said the woman is the "Kinda girl once she steps out, the world stands still."
-He is smitten, but he thinks she might have been mistreated in the past: "She's somebody's problem, somebody's goodbye / Somebody's last call number that they can't find."
+He is smitten, but he thinks she might have been mistreated in the past: "She's somebody's problem, somebody's goodbye / Somebody's last call number that they can't find".
+He later finds out her name is Heather Daniel & she is from Heflin, Louisiana.

 Content

 "Somebody's Problem" is a narrative that is all about a budding new relationship, with the start of one relationship, another one ends.
 In lyrics, Wallen thinks how a woman who is too good to be true could have slipped through an ex's fingers and guesses she is somebody's problem or goodbye, best day or worst night.